gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Parallel builds are now much faster due to better utilisation of parallel workers.
 However, this means that tasks may be executed in different order in parallel builds.
 This will not cause problems in a correctly [decoupled build](userguide/multi_project_builds.html#sec:decoupled_projects) but may bring problems to light in builds that are not properly decoupled.

+### Changes to the incubating Java library distribution plugin

+The `distribution` extension that is added by the `java-library-distribution` plugin was removed.
+The `main` distribution is now accessible using the `distributions` extension:

+    distributions {
+        main {
+            ...
+        }
+    }

 ## External contributions